 Winter Dormancy and Chilling for Plants

-Shivering in the cold after the unusually warm fall?
+Shivering in the cold after the warm summer and fall?
 Be thankful for cold weather that evokes winter dormancy and chilling for your plants.

-So if the weather has finally turned cold in your part of the country after the unusually warm November and December, it’s actually something to be thankful for.
+So if the weather has turned cold in your part of the country, it’s actually something to be thankful for.
 When warm temperatures arrive again this spring, proper winter dormancy and chilling ensures you’ll have lilac flowers, apple blossoms, and tulip blooms galore!

 Next, how to prepare your garden for winter in two days.